 2. Schedule of Net Pension Liability and Schedule of Contributions - Florida Retirement System Pension Plan

 Changes of Assumptions.
-The long-term expected rate of return was decreased from 7.65 percent to 7.60 percent, and the active member mortality assumption was updated.
+The long-term expected rate of return was decreased from 7.60 percent to 7.10 percent.

 3. Schedule of Net Pension Liability and Schedule of Contributions - Health Insurance Subsidy Pension Plan